kojix2/ruby-htslib/README.md

 p b[:format]
 ```

-Note: htslib makes extensive use of macro functions for speed. you cannot use C macro functions in Ruby if they are not reimplemented in ruby-htslib.
+Note: htslib makes extensive use of macro functions for speed.
+You cannot use C macro functions in Ruby if they are not reimplemented in ruby-htslib.
 Only small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
 Other structs will need to be freed manually.

 ### Need more speed?

 Try Crystal. [htslib.cr](https://github.com/bio-crystal/htslib.cr) is implemented in Crystal language and provides an API compatible with ruby-htslib.
-Crsytal language is not as flexible as Ruby language.
+Crystal language is not as flexible as Ruby language.
 You can not use `eval` methods, and you must always be careful with the data types.
 Writing one-time scripts in Crystal or playing with REPL may not be as much fun.
 However, if you have a clear idea of what you want to do in your mind, have already written code in Ruby, and need to run them over and over, try creating a command line tool in Crystal.
 The Crystal language is fast, as fast as the Rust and C languages.
 It will give you great power to create tools.

 ## Documentation